 Why would you do that?
 Well, according to an article by Carrie Kellenberger this was done because small feet were a sign of prestige, beauty and wealth.

-In today’s society women may not be as extreme in their attempts to look good, I’m not talking plastic surgery- because there have been some cringe worthy moments!
+In today’s society women may not be as extreme in their attempts to look good, I’m not talking plastic surgery- their have been some cringe worthy moments!
 I’m talking about high heels.
 For most women wearing heels makes us feel sexy, our legs look longer, slimmer and let’s face it they make any outfit look great (even a potato sack).
 Who doesn’t want to look like a glamazon straight off a runway?

 I’m the first to say I love waring my heels.
 But whilst they look good they aren’t that great for you.
 Long term wear- I mean wearing them all day everyday, impacts your feet, ankles, calves and hips as well as severely impacting your spine and knees.